-Information about legislation, public consultation and reviews administered by Consumer Affairs Victoria.
+Information about legislation, public consultations and reviews administered by Consumer Affairs Victoria.

 Reportable data sets we have made available for re-use by the community.

 Information to help consumers with disabilities protect their consumer rights.
 Includes Easy English Factsheets you can print for reference.

 Information for Koori consumers about shopping rights, renting, buying a car, money and debt, funeral products, dispute resolution and more.